Koushikphy/Shared-Expense-Manager/README.md

     1. - [x] Page to log all expenses and show them in a list view.
     2. - [x] Page to display details of a single entry.
     3. - [x] Dashboard page to display the shares
     6. - [ ] Chart pages ?
-1. Time Series/Pie category/user?
+1. Time Series/Pie category
     5. - [x] Profile/Setting page to edit users list, categories, import/export settings
     4. - [x] Add new entry page
     5. - [x] Chenage pages with swips